aleszuin/docs/installwindows.md

     private $dir = "C:\Users\Username\phptimeseries ";

-The space at the end is important.
+The space at the end may be needed on some systems, on the second system this was tested on the following worked:

+    private $dir = "C:\Users\Username\phptimeseries\";

 Open your settings.php file and change